tinaamath1/MSDV-MS1-F22/Lab02/2B/README.md

 - "Over half of the catch in developming countries is produced by the small-scale sub-sector and 90-95 percent of the small-scale landings are destined for local human consumption."

--"Large-scale fisheries land more fish, but small-scale fisheries produce more fish for domestic human consumption."
+- "Large-scale fisheries land more fish, but small-scale fisheries produce more fish for domestic human consumption."

 ![](images/Screen%20Shot%202022-10-18%20at%201.54.30%20PM.png)